APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [SketchUp](https://www.sketchup.com/) - Easy to use interactive 3D modeling software for planning and design applications.
 Supported by a rich asset library for creating neighborhood designs.

+- [Rhino](https://www.rhino3d.com/) - This is a commercial 3D computer graphics and computer-aided design application software.
+Rhino has had multiple plug-ins built on top of it including Grasshopper and the Urban Network Analysis toolbox to enable complex modeling and analysis.

 ### Urban Planning Tools and Platforms

 - [UrbanFootPrint](https://urbanfootprint.com/) - Web-based planning tool serving curated urban, environmental, and economic data to urban practitioners and equipping them with the analytic capabilities to plan and improve communities faster, better, and at lower cost.